 Learn something new every day More Info... by email

 A tram is an enclosed carriage intended for public transportation, powered by electricity, and designed to run on rails located in the street.
 Trams are also known as streetcars, trolleycars, or trolleys, and they were once abundant in metropolitan areas around the world.
-After a decline at the end of the 20th century, trams were revived in some communities in the early 20th century, thanks to a growing interest in environmentally-friendly transportation options.
+After a decline in the middle of the 20th century, trams were revived in some communities in the early 21st century, thanks to a growing interest in environmentally-friendly transportation options.

 The defining features of a tram are the rails, and the fact that it runs in the street.
 This distinguishes it from light and heavy rail, which run on dedicated tracks, and cable cars, which run in the street, but operate by clasping onto a constantly moving cable.
 Trams may be attached to overhead electric wires, or they may connect with an electrified rail, depending on the design and the region, with an operator seated in the front of the tram to steer and stop.

 Trams provide a number of advantages over buses.
 For example, they tend to command more respect than buses, ensuring that they move smoothly through traffic, and they are less polluting than buses.
 Trams can also be better than light rail in some circumstances; light rail is usually speedy, with minimal stops, which is great for basic commutes, but not always so ideal for riders.
 A tram is slower, but it can stop any time, allowing people to get off close to work, home, or entertainment, rather than having to transfer to another method of public transit to reach an end destination.